Unfortunately, most people have heard of at least one incident of animal cruelty in the last few months.

 - Ban the import of shark fins, cat and dog fur into Canada;

 - Create a new offence to address the brutal or vicious killing of animals.

-The bill has only passed its first reading as of early 2016 but if it were passed by Parliament and approved by the Senate, then it would see stiffer penalties for animal abusers, especially ones that are particularly brutal towards animals and/or repeat offenders.
+The bill has only passed its first reading as of early 2016.
+If the bill had been passed by Parliament and received Royal Assent, then it would have seen stiffer penalties for animal abusers, especially ones that are particularly brutal towards animals and/or repeat offenders.

 If you know or suspect an animal is being abused, report it to your local animal welfare society.